Liberty Hill – Liberty Hill, South Carolina

 South Carolina | SC Picture Project | Kershaw County Photos | Liberty Hill

 The community of Liberty Hill in Kershaw County was established around 1813 when local farmers would congregate in merchant Peter Garlick’s store.
+It is believed that the town’s name is derived from settlers establishing a community here following the Revolutionary War, thus enjoying their liberty, though the name’s origins are unknown.
 In the following years, grand plantation homes were built, and antebellum Liberty Hill was among the wealthiest communities in the state.
 After the Civil War, the area fell into economic ruin until the early twentieth century.

-Though Garlick’s store no longer exists, other stores (like the one pictured here) have popped up in its place, while many of the area’s historic buildings are still in tact and are listed in the National Register as part of the Liberty Hill Historic District:
+Though Garlick’s store no longer exists, other stores, such as the R.J.
+Wardlaw Store seen here, popped up in its place in the late nineteenth and early twentieth century.
+The store, along with many of the area’s historic buildings, are still intact and are listed in the National Register as part of the Liberty Hill Historic District:

 A small rural community located on a high plateau, Liberty Hill visually and historically reflects both the life-style and the architecture of the pre-Civil War period as well as the turn of the twentieth century.
 There are several imposing Greek Revival structures, Greek Revival cottages, and an 1880s vernacular Gothic Revival church.
 The later, turn of the century residences are primarily one-stop, simple clapboard cottages.